 What Are Surgical Techs?

 Surgical technologists, or surgical techs for short, are vital members of the operating room team.
-They provide doctors and nurses with assistance, both before and during surgical procedures.
+They can provide doctors and nurses with assistance, both before and during surgical procedures.
 Surgical techs may arrange the operating room before a patient's operation, taking special care to ensure that the environment is sterile and the surgical instruments and supplies are fully sanitized and well-stocked.
 Surgical techs may also prepare the operation site on a patient's body and help surgeons and nurses during the procedure by handing over instruments when required.
 For more information, see our surgical tech career page.

 Surgical Technology Program Information

 Surgical technology programs can be found at community colleges, technical schools and universities, and they usually culminate in either an associate degree or a postsecondary certificate/diploma.
 Programs may be campus-based or feature a significant online component.
 Because of the necessity for specific training in the applied skills of the career, online surgical technology programs usually require on-campus laboratory sections or work experience at a clinical facility that fulfills the requirements of the laboratory curriculum.
-Some programs also include an internship that provides additional hands-on training.
+Some programs also include an internship that can provide additional hands-on training.

-Surgical technology schools provide students with a strong foundation in healthcare knowledge, teaching them the necessary skills to succeed in a surgical technology career.
+Surgical technology schools can provide students with a strong foundation in healthcare knowledge, teaching them the necessary skills to succeed in a surgical technology career.
 Courses typically cover the structure and function of the human body, the main bodily systems and how they work, proper care and handling of surgical instruments, biological and chemical foundations of pharmaceutical drugs, the way diseases affect the body and other principles of medicine.

 Surgical Technology Program Types